g-jgreen/documentation/content/features/grafana.md

 More about adding geofences in the metadata later.
 {{% /alert %}}

-In this example, we ignore the time series data, __which means that we are plotting only data which is defined in the metadata!__ That also means, that every time a new data point with location is send to waylay, we would need to update resource metadata with it's location.
-This is typically done by geofence template, explained later.
+In this example, we ignore the time series data, __which means that we are plotting only data which is defined in the metadata!__ That also means, that every time a new data point with location is being sent to Waylay, we would need to update the resource metadata with its location.
+This is typically done by the geofence template, explained later.
 That way, we only show the latest data point per resource.

 Next thing to setup are `Options`:
 ![Map Options](features/grafana/options.png)

 Markers can be configured to have one of four colors and can contain any icon from [ionicons](http://ionicons.com/).
 You can also enable/disable the auto zoom and set the zoom level for the auto zoom.
-How higher the auto zoom (max 1) the bigger the map.
-You can also define your own colors and markers for the resource, via medatata.
+The higher the auto zoom (max 1) the bigger the map.
+You can also define your own colors and markers for the resource via medatata.

 {{% alert info %}}
-If changes to the map don't apply immediately just press the refresh button on the top right corner so the widget can refresh.
+If changes to the map don't apply immediately, just press the refresh button on the top right corner so the widget can refresh.
 {{% /alert %}}

-Here is the example of the dashboard that uses geo map:
+Here is an example of the dashboard that uses the GeoMap:
 ![Map ](features/grafana/geo_map.png)

 From the marker which is placed on the map, we can also drill down to per device dashboards, as configured before in the `General` settings.

-## Detailed (resource based) map
+## Detailed (resource-based) map

-When creating a deatiled map, first we need to define the resource:
+When creating a detailed map, first we need to define the resource:
 ![template](features/grafana/template_resource.png)

 {{% alert info %}}
-Here we show the example where we filter by provider, but it can be any other metadata field, such a resource type, customer etc.
+Here we show the example where we filter by provider, but it can be any other metadata field, such as a resource type, customer etc.
 {{% /alert %}}

-`Metric` setting is different then in the overview dashboard, here we only select one resource, and we use the time series data to plot the path:
+`Metric` setting is different than in the overview dashboard, here we only select one resource, and we use the time series data to plot the path:

 ![Metrics](features/grafana/metrics_tracking.png)

-Here is the example of one detailed dashboard:
+Here is an example of a detailed dashboard:
 ![Map drill down](features/grafana/details.png)